-Windows Are Losers (Energy Losers, That Is)
+Windows Are Major Energy Losers

 It's sometimes said that windows are thermal holes.
 What this means is that window-less walls provide the absolute best barrier against outside heat or cold.